nibbula/yew/opsys/README.md

 There's some very incomplete preliminary documentation in doc.org.

-*Note* that this is developed in [yew](https://github.com/nibbula/yew) and infrequently update from there.
+*Note* that this is developed in [yew](https://github.com/nibbula/yew) and is infrequently updated from there.